nguyenhphilip/ABCD_Data_Explorer/README.md

 # ABCD Data Explorer
-This is the code for the ABCD Data Explorer app.
-To run it, open the project in R Studio and hit 'Run App' (make sure to run it externally).
+This is the code for the ABCD Data Builder app.
+Version 1.0 (data release 3.0)

+To run it, open the project in R Studio, ensure that you have the `ui.r`, `server.r`, and `global.r` files in the same folder, and hit 'Run App' (make sure to run it externally).
+You also need your ABCD data (the raw text files downloaded from the data release) inside a folder titled `data`.

 It's still very much a prototype, but the code is here for others to play with.

-The way our data is organized is by category.
-Within each category are individual csv files that ultimately get merged, based on whichever spreadsheets and variables you need.